-Meshmixer does not attempt to 3D print your model directly.
+Meshmixer does not 3D print your model directly.
 Instead, we make it easy for you to send your model to third-party software to handle printing.
-However, we do maintain a list of common 3D printers for two purposes:
+We do maintain a list of common 3D printers for two purposes:

 - So you can visualize the print volume while editing your model.